Rogue Valley Networking Council

 1. There is an initial fee of $50.00 to join RVNC to cover costs such as providing members with start-up information, Council pamphlets, etc.

-2. Membership dues are non-refundable and can be paid annually, quarterly or monthly at the member’s convenience and are currently the equivalent of $20.00 a month, and are subject to change.
+2. Membership dues are non-refundable and are paid monthly by automatic withdrawal and are currently the equivalent of $20.00 a month, and are subject to change.

-4. When a member receives business from a lead supplied by another member,the recipient of business lead pays the Council 5% (not to exceed $100.00, "One Hundred Dollars") of the increase (profit) up to $1000 cap per year.
-This is a “Thank You” or marketing fee to RVNC and the member who provided the lead.
-All dollars collected will be used to help fund RVNC activities in advertising.
-When payment of the amount is made for a lead sale, the Treasurer must be notified of the name of payer and the name of the member who supplied the lead.
+5. When a member receives business from a lead supplied by another member, the recipient of business lead pays the Council 5% (not to exceed $100.00 per transaction) of the increase (profit) up to $1000 cap per year.
+This contribution is voluntary for business owners and may not work for some Members of the RVNC.
+This is a “Thank You” or contribution to RVNC and the member who provided the lead.
+All dollars collected will be used to help fund RVNC activities in community donations, advertising or events.
+When payment of the amount is made for a lead sale, the Treasurer must be notified of the name of the payer and the name of the member who supplied the lead.
 This information will be used in further recognition of contributing members.
+This contribution is voluntary for business owners and may not work for some Members of the RVNC.

 1. Leads are the essence of RVNC.
 If a member is unable to attend a meeting, leads, will still be sent regularly.